 The venue is located in the heart of Lansing’s central business district at 120 North Washington Square, easily accessible by car via I‑496 or US‑127 with convenient street parking and a nearby parking ramp.
 From Capital Region International Airport (LAN), the location is approximately a 12‑minute drive west via I‑96 and US‑127, with taxis and rideshares readily available.
 Public transit users can take CATA bus routes that stop just a block away on Washington or Grand Avenue, offering seamless access to the venue.

-This instructor-led, live training in Michigan (online or onsite) is aimed at advanced-level professionals who wish to deepen their understanding of computer vision and explore TensorFlow's capabilities for developing sophisticated vision models using Google Colab for government.
+This instructor-led, live training (online or onsite) is designed for advanced-level professionals who aim to deepen their understanding of computer vision and explore TensorFlow's capabilities for developing sophisticated vision models using Google Colab.

 By the end of this training, participants will be able to:

-Leverage Google Colab for scalable and efficient cloud-based model development for government applications.
+- Leverage Google Colab for scalable and efficient cloud-based model development.

-Implement image preprocessing techniques for computer vision tasks in a public sector context.
+- Implement image preprocessing techniques for computer vision tasks.

-Deploy computer vision models for real-world, government-specific applications.
+- Deploy computer vision models for real-world applications.

-Use transfer learning to enhance the performance of CNN models for government projects.
+- Use transfer learning to enhance the performance of CNN models.

-Visualize and interpret the results of image classification models in a manner that supports public sector decision-making.
+- Visualize and interpret the results of image classification models.

-This instructor-led, live training in Michigan (online or onsite) is designed for intermediate-level data scientists and developers who wish to understand and apply deep learning techniques using the Google Colab environment.
+This instructor-led, live training in [location] (online or onsite) is designed for intermediate-level data scientists and developers who aim to understand and apply deep learning techniques using the Google Colab environment.

 By the end of this training, participants will be able to:

-Utilize advanced features of TensorFlow to enhance deep learning applications for government use.
+- Utilize advanced features of TensorFlow for deep learning.

 This four-day course provides an introduction to artificial intelligence (AI) and its applications for government.
-An optional fifth day is available for participants to engage in an AI project following the conclusion of the course.
+Participants have the option to extend their learning by one additional day to work on an AI project upon completing the initial course.

-In this instructor-led, live training in Michigan, participants will learn to utilize Python libraries for Natural Language Processing (NLP) as they develop an application that processes a set of images and generates descriptive captions.
+In this instructor-led, live training session, participants will learn to utilize Python libraries for natural language processing (NLP) as they develop an application that processes a set of images and generates descriptive captions.

 By the end of this training, participants will be able to:

-Design and implement Deep Learning models for NLP using Python libraries.
+- Design and code deep learning models for NLP using Python libraries.

-Create Python code that analyzes a large collection of images and extracts relevant keywords.
+- Create Python scripts that analyze a large collection of images and extract relevant keywords.

-Develop Python code that generates captions based on the identified keywords, enhancing efficiency and accuracy for government applications.
+- Develop Python code that generates coherent captions based on the identified keywords.

-This course is designed for deep learning researchers and engineers who are interested in leveraging available tools, primarily open source, for the analysis of computer images.
-This training provides practical examples to enhance skills and capabilities for government applications.
+This course is designed for deep learning researchers and engineers who are interested in leveraging available tools, primarily open source, to analyze computer images.
+The course provides practical, working examples to enhance skills and knowledge for government and other public sector applications.

-This instructor-led, live training in Michigan (online or onsite) is aimed at data scientists who wish to utilize TensorFlow to analyze potential fraud data for government.
+This instructor-led, live training (available online or onsite) is designed for government data scientists who wish to utilize TensorFlow to analyze potential fraud data.

 By the end of this training, participants will be able to:

-Create a fraud detection model using Python and TensorFlow for government applications.
+- Develop a fraud detection model using Python and TensorFlow.

-Develop an end-to-end artificial intelligence application for analyzing fraud data within public sector workflows.
+- Create an end-to-end AI application for analyzing fraud data for government use.

-This instructor-led, live training in Michigan (online or onsite) is aimed at developers and data scientists who wish to utilize TensorFlow 2.x for government applications such as building predictors, classifiers, generative models, neural networks, and more.
+This instructor-led, live training (online or onsite) is aimed at developers and data scientists who wish to utilize TensorFlow 2.x for government to build predictors, classifiers, generative models, neural networks, and more.

 By the end of this training, participants will be able to:

-Understand the benefits of TensorFlow 2.x over previous versions in a public sector context.
+- Understand the advantages of TensorFlow 2.x over previous versions.

-Deploy a deep learning model to the cloud, mobile, and IoT devices for government use.
+- Deploy a deep learning model to the cloud, mobile devices, and IoT systems.

 In this instructor-led, live training in Michigan (online or onsite), participants will learn how to configure and use TensorFlow Serving to deploy and manage machine learning models in a production environment for government.